Illinois Confederation: Traditions

-The Illinois men and women practiced dream seeking, a ritual in which young boys and girls of about fifteen years of age would paint their face and isolate themselves to fast and pray as a means to reveal to them a specific spirit guardian upon which they would depend to guide them for the rest of their lives.
-Called manitou, this vision quest was an important part of becoming an adult in the lives of the Illinois.
+The Illinois men and women practiced dream seeking, a ritual in which young people of about fifteen years of age would paint their face and isolate themselves to fast and pray, seeking to reveal a specific spirit guardian upon whom they would depend for the rest of their lives.
+Called manitou, this vision quest was an important part of becoming an adult.

-The Illinois had two burial procedures.
-One is the burial of bodies that were intact, and the other for burials of skeletons that were placed on scaffolds prior to the ceremony.
-Only people of the same gender and age of the dead person could participate as a part of their burial crew.
-For bodies that were intact, the cadavers were ceremonially dressed and placed in their grave along with funeral objects that would accompany them into the afterlife.
-A wooden cover is placed over their graves in order to prevent animals and environmental factors from disturbing the grave.
+Two burial procedures predominated Illinois tribal practices; these were the burial of intact bodies, and the burial of skeletons that had been placed on scaffolds prior to the ceremony.
+Only people of the same gender and age as the deceased could participate as part of the burial crew.
+For bodies that were intact, the cadavers were ceremonially dressed and placed in their grave along with funerary objects.
+A wooden cover was placed over the grave to prevent disturbance by animals or environmental factors.